 Intergenerational relationships are incredibly valuable, as both parties have an opportunity to learn from one another.

-For seniors who struggle with loneliness, there are various organizations — including Little Brothers Friends Of The Elderly and Meals On Wheels — that connect seniors with millennials and other young people.
+For retired seniors who struggle with loneliness, there are various organizations — including Little Brothers Friends Of The Elderly and Meals On Wheels — that connect seniors with millennials and other young people.

 Millennials, who often struggle to make connections with people and deal with their own form of loneliness, also benefit by volunteering with organizations that are focused on connecting with the seniors in their communities.

 Whenever I volunteer, whether I’m working at a food pantry or helping to organize a convention, one of my favorite parts is having the opportunity to meet so many people I wouldn’t have met otherwise.

 I’m fairly introverted by nature, so it’s unlikely that I would approach a lonely senior just to chat under normal circumstances.

 However, when I volunteered to help organize a convention for a nonprofit organization, I didn’t have time to think about being nervous or shy over social interactions.

 Instead, I focused on answering questions and touring seniors and other attendees around the convention center.